 The proposed development will consist of two high-rise residential towers with a shared three storey parking podium (and one below grade parking).
 The building will have a gross floor area of approximately $50,000 \text{ m}^2$.
-See Appendix A for the architectural site plan.
-The project will be a phased development: the west tower will be constructed first then the east tower.

 1.3 HIGHER LEVEL STUDIES